 I’m not sure if being asked to write this edition of TRIO was a compliment or a test, especially after the holidays.
 I don’t particularly like to cook.
 When I set out on my healthy eating journey in April, my goal was to eat better, cut back on sugar and learn to prepare more fruits, veggies and healthy foods.

-I’m a mom of a four-year-old and I wanted to be my best self.
+I wanted to be my best self.
 I did a 30-day plan to get started.
 I’m sure I stood out during my multiple trips to Sprouts as the newbie.
 Looking for almond butter in the refrigerated section had to be the giveaway.
 But I wanted it bad enough, and you can change to a healthy lifestyle, too, if you try.
 Disclaimer: I don’t claim to be an expert, but I do want to share a little about what I’ve learned.
 Here are some tips to help you begin your healthy eating journey.

 Superfoods are good for your overall health – though there doesn’t seem to be a true official list.
 Foods like turkey, blueberries, strawberries and kale fall into the superfood category.
 Here’s a more detailed list of superfoods that I find easier to prepare.
 Adding superfoods to your diet doesn’t have to be hard.
 For instance, I eat pistachios for a snack in between meals.
 I use blueberries on my cereal.
 I often add strawberries to my Greek yogurt or eat a hard boiled egg for a snack.
 I love to use Greek yogurt as a substitute for sour cream on tacos.
 Once I learned the health benefits of superfoods, it was easy to find way to include them in my meals.